entech281/Season_2018/README.md

 >Eclipse has lost its mind! - Dave Cowden

 ### Fix Eclipse 101
-* cd (directory you want to be in)
+1. cd (directory you want to be in)
-* ./gradlew clean
+2. ./gradlew clean
-* ls -la
+3. ls -la
-* rm -rf .classpath .project .settings
+4. rm -rf .classpath .project .settings
-* ./gradlew eclipse
+5. ./gradlew eclipse
-* Open eclipse
-* Browse to directory
+6. Open eclipse and browse to directory
-* Enjoy your happy eclipse!

 ### To format your document
 1. Click anywhere in a document or Package Explorer